imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### "Readability counts."

-Code should be written in a way that it’s easily readable by others (and yourself in the future).
+Code should be written in a way that it’s easily readable by others (and Ourself in the future).

 ### "There should be one—and preferably only one—obvious way to do it."